ZuidVolt/tomlify/README.md

 alias tomlify='/path/to/tomlify.py'
 ```

-This will allow you to run the script from anywhere by simply typing `tomlify` in your terminal.
+Command Line Options:

+- `-t, --template`: Specify a custom template file path
+- `-o, --output`: Specify the output directory for pyproject.toml

 The script will:

+1. Verify permissions and file health
-1. Create a new `pyproject.toml` if none exists
+2. Create a new `pyproject.toml` if none exists
-2. Prompt for confirmation before overwriting an existing file
+3. Prompt for confirmation before overwriting an existing file
-3. Automatically create a backup of any existing configuration
+4. Automatically create a backup of any existing configuration

 ## 📝 License